 1. Marketing Administrative Work

-At its core, a marketing assistant functions like an executive or administrative assistant specifically for the marketing team.
+At its core, a marketing assistant functions as an executive or administrative assistant for the marketing team.
 They're responsible for a wide range of administrative tasks that keep the department organized and efficient.
-These day-to-day operational tasks can include:
+Day-to-day operational tasks can include:

 - Scheduling meetings and interviews